Dolichorhynchops: Discovery and species

+Formerly assigned species

+Two very large specimens of a polycotylid plesiosaur (KUVP 40001 and 40002) were collected from the Pierre Shale of Wyoming and later reported on by Adams in her 1977 Masters thesis.
+Later (1997), she officially described (1997) as a new species of Trinacromerum (T. bonneri).
+Unknown to her at the time, Carpenter (1996) had revised the Polycotylidae and separated Dolichorhynchops from Trinacromerum, raising the question as to whether or not the specimens represented a separate species or just larger individuals of D. osborni.
+A study in 2008 found that T. bonneri is a valid species of Dolichorhynchops, D. bonneri.
+Everhart (2017) suggested that KUVP 40001 would have measured up to 6–7 m in length.
+A 2023 study assigns D. bonneri to a new genus, Martinectes.
+Other specimens previously reported as D. osborni by Carpenter 1996 (UNSM 50133 and AMNH 5834) were also referred to this taxon.

 D. tropicensis was first named by Rebecca Schmeisser McKean in 2011.
 The specific name is derived from the name of the Tropic Shale, in which the two specimens of D. tropicensis were found.
-It is known from the holotype MNA V10046, an almost complete, well-preserved 3.2 m long skeleton including the most of the skull and from the referred specimen MNA V9431, fragmentary postcranial elements.
+It is known from the holotype MNA V10046, an almost complete, well-preserved 3.2 m long skeleton including most of the skull and from the referred specimen MNA V9431, fragmentary postcranial elements.
 It was collected by the Museum of Northern Arizona from a single locality within the Tropic Shale of Utah, dating to the early Turonian stage of the early Late Cretaceous, about 93.5-91 million years ago.
-D. tropicensis extends the known stratigraphic range for Dolichorhynchops back by approximately 7 million years.
-Previously three additional polycotylid taxa, Eopolycotylus, Palmulasaurus and Trinacromerum, have been named from the same formation, two of which are currently endemic to the Tropic Shale.
+D. tropicensis extended the known stratigraphic range for Dolichorhynchops back by approximately 7 million years, but the 2023 study assigns D. tropicensis to a new genus, Scalamagnus.

-The holotype is associated with 289 gastroliths, which is unusual in comparison to most polycotylid skeletons that generally lack gastroliths.
-Ranging from less than 0.1 grams to 18.5 grams, the total mass of the gastroliths was about 518 grams.
-About three-quarters of the stones weighed less than 2 grams, with the mean mass and median mass of the stones respectively estimated at 1.9 grams and 0.8 grams.
-The gastroliths had high mean value and variability in sphericity, suggesting that this individual was obtaining its stones from rivers located along the western side of the Western Interior Seaway.